collabnix/kubelabs/ConfigMaps101/what-are-configmaps.md

     name: mongodb-config
 ```

-Or you could directly inject the values from the ConfigMap into your containers environment using the `envFrom` key:
+The above method will make the ConfigMap be considered as a volume instead of having it entered as an environment variable.
+This means that if you were to update the ConfigMap while the container was running, the container would take the new values immediately.
+On the other hand, if you had loaded them up as environment variables, you would have to restart the container since the variables are assigned during pod startup.
+Or you could directly inject the values from the ConfigMap into your container environment using the `envFrom` key:

 ```
 containers: